 There are frequent upgrades and improvements

 WordPress is more accessible out-of-the-box than many content management systems, although in the end it’s the quality of the individual developer’s coding that counts.
+The back-end dashboard where you edit content can be used by visually impaired people using screen-reading software.

 WordPress is free